Certificate in Effective University Instruction 2021-22

 The course addresses essential teaching skills and knowledge that are fundamental to university educator success, with focuses on:

 - Creating an Inclusive and Supportive Online Learning Environment

 - Promoting Active Learning Online

 - Inspiring Inquiry and Preparing Lifelong Learners in Your Online Course

+The primary focus of the course is online teaching, but all modules contain guidance that can be implemented in both online and face-to-face teaching contexts.
 You can learn more about the course and the content of each module on the ACUE website.

 Participants in the cohort will: